jewettaij/superpose3d_cpp/README.md

 superposer.Superpose(X, x, w, true);
 ```

-Note that if you enable scale transformations (i.e. if the fourth argument is *true*), you should be wary if the function returns a negative **c** value.
+Note that if you enable scale transformations, you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
 For this reason, if you are using this function to compare the conformations of molecules, you should probably set the fourth argument to *false*.
 This will prevent matching a molecule with its stereoisomer.

 ## Downloading